Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Results

 \textbf{Cross-dataset evaluation:} Table~\ref{tab:cross-dataset-results} shows the cross-dataset evaluation results for lab, classroom, and combined data.
 In this evaluation, the bounding boxes around the faces in the validation sets were predicted using the best weights obtained from the training models on lab, classroom, and combined data.
 Results show that the model trained on the combined dataset outperformed the models trained on the individual classroom and lab datasets.
 This signifies the model's capacity to generalize well to unseen data.

-In and cross-dataset evaluation results revealed that the best-performing model was trained on the resized combined data, employing 100 epochs, a batch size of 8, and the SGD optimizer.
-It exhibited a remarkable mAP@0.5 score of 89.9, shown in Table \ref{tab:train_tab3} while keeping a mAP@0.5 score of above 84.8 for all the cross-dataset combinations shown in Table \ref{tab:cross-dataset-results}.
+In and cross-dataset evaluation results revealed that the best-performing model was trained on the resized and augmented combined data, employing 100 epochs, a batch size of 8, and the SGD optimizer.
+It exhibited a remarkable mAP@0.5 score of 94.3, shown in Table \ref{tab:train_tab3} while keeping a mAP@0.5 score of above 87.8 for all the cross-dataset combinations, while achieving a maximum map@0.5 score of 95.2 as shown in Table \ref{tab:cross-dataset-results}.
 This indicates the robust ability of the model to detect thermal faces in varying environments and conditions.

-Figure~\ref{fig:face detection} shows actual and predicted bounding boxes obtained with the best model (YOLOv5n) on test data.
+Figure~\ref{fig:face detection} shows actual and predicted bounding boxes obtained with the best model (YOLOv11n) on test data.
 Predicted bounding boxes with probability scores show the probability of capturing a face correctly within the bounding box.